9 Ways to be a Star Exhibition Manager

 Looming event and you’re in the driving seat to organise as exhibition manager – Poison chalice or best promotion opportunity you’ve ever had?

-We of course hope the later, but if you’re not convinced or worried how you’ll organise an exhibition and turn the management of your company’s presence into a success story, then read on.
+We of course hope the latter, but if you’re not convinced or worried how you’ll organise an exhibition and turn the management of your company’s presence into a success story, then read on.

 Or skip to our handy graphic at the end to remind you of our 9 key ways you can become a star exhibition manager.